digital-craftsman-de/cqs-routing/docs/routing.md

             ),
         ]);
     ...

 };
 ```

 All parameters except `dtoClass` and `handlerClass` are optional.
 You might only need to define those when you only need the default components for the other parameters ([configured in the `cqrs.yaml`](./configuration.md)).

-To reduce the noise in the routes even further, you can use the `RouteBuilder` which chooses the controller depending on the function used, uses `POST` as default method and handles the defaults for you:
+To reduce the noise in the routes even further, you can use the `RouteBuilder` which chooses the controller depending on the function used, uses `POST` as default method and handles the defaults generation for you:

 ```php
 return static function (RoutingConfigurator $routes) {

     RouteBuilder::addCommandRoute($routes, new RouteParameters(
         path: '/api/news/create-news-article-command',
         dtoClass: CreateProductNewsArticleCommand::class,